-Human Resource Policy 1.75 of the Commonwealth of Virginia states, "no user should have any expectation of privacy in any message, file, image, or data created, sent, retrieved, received, or posted in the use of the commonwealth's equipment and/or access.
-Policy 7035, "Privacy Policy for Employee's Electronic Communications," defines the balance between the university's business needs and respect for employees'

-freedom of inquiry.
+Department of Human Resource Management Policy 1.75 of the Commonwealth of Virginia states, "no user shall have any expectation of privacy in any message, file, image or data created, sent, retrieved, received, or posted in the use of the Commonwealth's equipment and/or access."
+Policy 7035, "Privacy Policy for Employees' Electronic Communications," defines the balance between the university's business needs and respect for employees' freedom of inquiry.
 The policy guides the actions of managers in certain situations and clarifies expectations for all employees about when and how the university may access employees' communications.

 Virginia Tech requires all employees to obey applicable policies and laws in the use of any computing device, regardless of ownership, while connected to the university network.
-(See Policy 7010, Policy for Securing Technology Resources and Services".)
+(See Policy 7010, Policy for Securing Technology Resources and Services.)